Rinzii/ccmath/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0%20WITH%20LLVM--exception-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Discord](https://img.shields.io/discord/1286067628456284244?label=Discord)](https://discord.gg/p3mVxAbdmc)

-CCMath is a header-only C++17 mathematical library that provides standards-oriented implementations of the C and C++ mathematical library.

-The project aims to closely follow the behavior specified by the C and C++ standards while supporting:

-- Compile-time evaluation
-- Runtime execution
-- SIMD acceleration
-- Cross-platform portability
-- Extensive numerical validation

-through a familiar `<cmath>`-style API.

-Public entry points dispatch through constexpr-friendly generic paths and runtime paths where required by the standard or where the compiler cannot perform constant evaluation.

-For current implementation status and function coverage, see [STATUS.md](docs/STATUS.md).
+CCMath is a header-only library with a `<cmath>`-style API.
+The same entry points constexpr-evaluate where the standard and compiler allow, dispatch to portable runtime implementations elsewhere, and can use SIMD on selected functions when the target supports it.
+Standards behavior, cross-platform portability, and layered validation under one API.

+This README describes what CCMath is working toward.
+Some claims here reflect goals still in progress.
+See [STATUS.md](docs/STATUS.md) for current implementation status by module and function.

 ---

-## At a Glance

-- Standards-oriented `<cmath>` implementation
-- Header-only
-- C++17 and newer
-- Compile-time and runtime execution
-- SIMD acceleration
-- Cross-platform support
-- Extensive numerical validation
-- Apache License 2.0 with LLVM Exceptions

----

 ## Why CCMath?

-Many mathematical libraries focus on a specific use case.
+Most `<cmath>` alternatives optimize for one lane at a time.

 | Library | Standards-Oriented | Constexpr | Runtime | SIMD | Portable Implementation |
 |----------|----------|----------|----------|----------|----------|